ejirocodes/ejirocodes/README.md

 ### Hi there 👋🏽👋🏽👋🏽
-My name is Ejiro Asiuwhu .
+My name is Ejiro Asiuwhu.
-I'm a Frontend Developer at [Codekago](https://codekago.com) , currently building world class products driven by innovation.
+I'm a framework agnostic JavaScript Developer with industry experience in building scalable and performant web applications with cutting-edge technology.

-- 🔭 I’m currently working on the next big product
+- 🔭 I’m currently working on the next big product 🚀
-- 🌱 I’m currently learning Nodejs, Express, MongoDB
+- 🌱 I’m currently learning React Native, Nodejs, Express, MongoDB
 - 💬 Ask me about anything about JavaScript and its ecosystem
 - 📫 How to reach me: [email](mailto:ejiroasiuwhu10@gmail.com)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact:
+- ⚡ Fun fact: I love cycling, like mad 🚴🏽‍♂️🚴🏽‍♂️🚴🏽‍♂️